We as a species are much too cautious.

-But evolution by definition means to change, to adapt, to leave the old in the past and keep pushing forward, to alter ourselves and grow.
+But evolution by definition means to change, adapt, leave the old in the past, and keep pushing forward to alter ourselves and grow.

 We cannot afford to use “it’s just how we are” as an excuse anymore.
-It may have worked wonders for the human race in the past, but it’s critical that we allow ourselves to be open to new territories as we plough forward with our development.
+It may have worked wonders for the human race in the past, but we must allow ourselves to be open to new territories as we plough forward with our development.

 This isn’t some scary liberal conspiracy I’m promoting, despite how it may sound.
 If it is, then I’m sorry you feel that way.
 May we leave you in the past as nothing more than a stain on our past.
 This is how it has to be, and I apologize if you can’t see it that way.

 Indeed, when I hear the tired excuse of “I was raised that way,” I can’t help but think, “So what?”
 So what if you were raised to hate the underprivileged, the marginalized, the just-plain-old weird and different among us?
 Should I have to abide by that?
 Should I have to sit idly by as so many among us suffer and die for the old institutions?

 I won’t.
 Real activism doesn’t have to be marching; it can be as simple as standing up to anyone who doesn’t question the status quo.
 And, as such, just discussing those who get no attention or humanizing by the mainstream press – being reduced to a simple sensational headline or reality TV freak show about their body parts – effectively functions as political action.

 I know plenty of people who sit on the sidelines as their friends fill their days with pain and suicidal desire.
 This is a sick world, and we could all afford a little humanity.